polyfacet/my-md-log/Other/Principles.md

 ## Problem solving

-    If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and five minutes thinking about solutions.
+    If I had an hour to solve a problem,
+    I'd spend 55 minutes thinking about the problem and five minutes thinking about solutions.

     -- Albert Einstein